leeange/DSPPUX-Checklist/README.md

 * * *

 ### PHASE I Research and Ideation
 Before you start building the tool, platform, or technology, you want to know the people who will be using them.
-You need to collect and analyze information from your stakeholders and research participants.
+Consider collecting and analyzing information from your stakeholders and research participants.

-User research involves many methods — interviews, ethnographic field research, focus groups, surveys, etc.<sup>[1]</sup>. — nearly all of them mean you need to gather information from others.
+User research involves many methods — interviews, ethnographic field research, focus groups, surveys, etc.<sup>[1]</sup> — that means you would retain information from others.
+It will be your job to protect them and their information.
 It will be your job to protect them and their information. **Answer the following to gauge how you are doing.**

 * * *